BeamNG/BeamNG-MATLAB-Simulink-integration/docs/source/simulink/configure.md

     Figure 4: The File dialog window to save your configuration as csv file.

-7. Click on ```Start/stop coupling with 3rd party``` button at your Co-Simulation Editor window to start the coupling.
+7. Click on ```Start coupling with 3rd party``` button at your Co-Simulation Editor window to start the coupling.
 8. Open your Simulink model, add your S-function.
 9. double-click on your S-function, and type the path of your csv file.
 10. Load your csv signals file to your S-function.